iansendwa/iansendwa/README.md

  Hi there 👋
   🔭 I’m currently learning APIs
-🌱 Pronouns: He/ Him
+  🌱 Pronouns: He/ Hi
-⚡ Fun fact: Your left hand looks better than your right 😄
+  ⚡ Fun fact: Your left hand looks better than your right

 <!--
 **iansendwa/iansendwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.